 The Lincoln Charter of the Forest Conference

-On September 22-24, 2017, the Lincoln Record Society will host an international conference addressing Charter of the Forest.
-Leading experts will present on the Charter, its history, and its modern-day implications, and participants also will have the option to attend a conference dinner, view one of only two surviving originals of the Charter, and take part in an escorted visit to Sherwood Forest.
-Capacity is limited.
-Click here to learn more and to order tickets.
+On September 22-24, 2017, the Lincoln Record Society hosted an international conference addressing Charter of the Forest.
+Leading experts presented on the Charter, its history, and its modern-day implications, and participants had the option to attend a conference dinner, view one of only two surviving originals of the Charter, and take part in an escorted visit to Sherwood Forest.
+Click here to learn more.

 Magna Carta Connection

 Charter of the Forest is one of the world's first pieces of environmental and natural resources legislation.
 Issued in 1217 as both an offshoot and complement to Magna Carta, it incorporates three chapters from Magna Carta in addition to several additional chapters, for a total of seventeen.
 While Magna Carta is better known today, both documents were of immense significance at the time and both remain key rule of law statements.
 In fact, " Magna" Carta was so named simply because it was written on a larger piece of parchment than Charter of the Forest.